 Our Live Rock Specials are a mixed box of some really nice pieces and some fairly plain pieces.
-The reason is when setting up a new tank you will have the base rock and then top rock, these specials allow you to maximise your money and not paying for all amazing rock when it is not needed.
+The reason is when setting up a new tank you will have the base rock and then top rock, these specials allow you to maximize your money and not paying for all amazing rock when it is not needed.
 All rock in the package has been Aquacultured on our lease sites and is fully live, some of the pieces might have been deeper in the pile or possibly covered in sand.

 Our Aquacultured Live Rock started out as upland dry rock of the Bryozoan facies (Commonly sold as Reef Saver or South Seas rock) in 1997, we selected two sites in the Gulf of Mexico approximately 13 miles from land in 30 feet of water.
 We dropped this hand selected rock on these sites that were previously just barren sandy bottom, creating our very own reefs.
 After more than 15 years these reefs are just teeming with LIFE including: Corals, Sponges, Coralline Algae, Truncates, Oysters, Barnacles, Worms, Crabs, Shrimp, Micro and Macro Algae, Starfish and much much more!